cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 By default, option filters only compare the starting parts of arguments with entries specified by lists.
 For instance, if option "-f" is forbidden, "-f /etc/list" will be forbidden, but "-vf /etc/list" will not.
-Specifying a "strict_options" switch enables an extended parsing mechanism where each short option from a cluster is parsed separately.
+Specifying a `"strict_options": true` switch inside the filter file enables an extended parsing mechanism where each short option from a cluster is parsed separately.
 It is recommended to enable this option by default, unless it causes issues with functionality.